Last Updated on April 14, 2021 by Helga Dosa

-The smallest and prettiest one is Lago di Nemi, or ‘Lacus Nemorensis’.
+The smallest and prettiest one of the lakes of the Castelli Romani is Lago di Nemi, or ‘Lacus Nemorensis’.
 ‘Nemus’, is the Latin word meaning ‘sacred grove’.
-The Lake of Nemi is located south-east of Rome, easy to reach by Via dei Laghi, or the via Appia by taking the via Nemorense.
+The Lake of Nemi is located south-east of Rome, easy to reach by Via dei Laghi, or the via Appia by taking them via Nemorense.

 The small lake has a perimeter of 5 Km and rests, about, 316 meters above sea level, with its 32 meters depth.
 Overlooking the lake is the castle, which belonged to the Ruspoli family, standing guard to its small alleys and tiny shops, raising the town to 530 meters above sea level, thus making it a nice and cool place to visit, during the summer season.

 The lake of Nemi is also known as Specchio di Diana (Diana’s Mirror) since the goddess temple was built, by the Romans, close to the lake area.
 It is believed that, since Romulus was one of the twin sons of Rhea Silvia (vestal of Diana’s temple) and the god Mars, and was born in the Nemi area, the origins of Rome could have started from this area.
 The forest, which surrounds the town, is also known as Nemus Aricinum (Woods of Ariccia), because of its closeness to the town of Ariccia, famous for the ‘porchetta’ (pork meat).